phjanderson/TeensyMixSynth/Code.md

 Notes and parameter changes enter the flow through two separate MIDI paths: controller and external.

 The MIDImix is connected to the USB Host interface.
-MIDI messages entering from this path are handled as _controller_ messages.
+MIDI messages entering from this path are handled as _controller_ messages if the USB idVendor and idProduct match that of the AKAI MIDImix.
 The MIDImix sends out control changes for dials/sliders and notes for buttons.
 Button lights can be turned on/off by sending back notes.
 The default note and control change layout of the MIDImix is used.
 For more information, see: [(Unofficial) Akai Professional MIDImix Communications Protocol Guide](https://docs.google.com/document/d/1zeRPklp_Mo_XzJZUKu2i-p1VgfBoUWF0JKZ5CzX8aB0/edit?usp=sharing) by Julian Ceipek.
-It is possible to connect a additional MIDI keyboard to the USB host interface using a USB hub (I used a Nektar SE25 during development), but low notes will be interpreted as button presses on the MIDImix.
+It is possible to connect a additional MIDI keyboard to the USB host interface using a USB hub (I used a Nektar SE25 during development).

 The TeensyMix Synth is connected to a PC running a Digital Audio Workstation (DAW) using the regular USB interface.
 MIDI messages entering from this path are considered as _external_ messages.
 The control change layout follow the `PARAM_MC_` constants in [src/ConstantValues.h](src/ConstantValues.h)